Beliavsky/Fortran-code-on-GitHub/README.md

 [aerobulk](https://github.com/brodeau/aerobulk): gathers state-of-the-art aerodynamic bulk formulae algorithms used to compute turbulent air-sea fluxes of momentum, heat and freshwater, by brodeau and einola

+[A-New-BellHope](https://github.com/A-New-BellHope/bellhop): mirror of the original Fortran BELLHOP/BELLHOP3D underwater acoustics simulators, with numerical properties and robustness improved and bugs fixed.
+These changes were made in support of the multithreaded C++/CUDA version of BELLHOP/BELLHOP3D: bellhopcxx/bellhopcuda

 [Anura3D_OpenSource](https://github.com/Anura3D/Anura3D_OpenSource): numerical modelling of large deformations and soil–water–structure interaction using the material point method (MPM)

 [Aquatic EcoDnamics (AED) Suite](https://github.com/AquaticEcoDynamics/libaed-water): collection of community-driven libraries of modules and algorithms for simulation of "aquatic ecodynamics" - water quality, aquatic biogeochemsitry, biotic habitat and aquatic ecosystem dynamics.
 Liaed-water is the core library of water biochemistry modules, libaed-bentic is a collection of benthic layer modules, and libaed-demo is a set of examples for developing modules.